aLiviaMs/aLiviaMs/README.md

 ### Hi, I'm Lívia👋
-I'm an enthusiast UX Design and Front-End Development.
+I'm an enthusiast of Front-End Development.
 <br/>
 Always studying for self-improvement and extra knowledge to build better codes!